wewei/agentic-os/docs/en-US/06-memory.md

-# Agent OS - Memory
+# Agentic OS - Memory

 ## Overview

-The **Memory** module is the semantic knowledge layer of Agent OS.
+The **Memory** module is the semantic knowledge layer of Agentic OS.
 While Ledger stores complete task execution history, Memory extracts knowledge and builds semantic indexes for intelligent retrieval and discovery.

-Memory sits **below the Agent Bus**: it registers abilities for semantic search, knowledge graph traversal, and task archiving while reading from Ledger for complete task records.
+Memory sits **below the System Bus**: it registers abilities for semantic search, knowledge graph traversal, and task archiving while reading from Ledger for complete task records.

 ### Key Characteristics

 **Semantic Layer**: Memory operates at a higher abstraction level than Ledger, focusing on meaning and relationships rather than raw records.

-**Optional Enhancement**: Memory is not required for Agent OS to function.
+**Optional Enhancement**: Memory is not required for Agentic OS to function.
 Agent can operate with Ledger alone for basic persistence and recovery.

 **Dual Storage**:
 - **Chroma**: Vector database for semantic similarity search